svenhalvorson/party_page/_pages/learning_goals.md

 ---
 permalink: /learning_goals/
-title: "Topics to learn"
+title: "Learning Goals"
 ---

-So I have a lot of goals and not a lot of time.
+I have a lot of goals and not a lot of extra time.
 Here's a list of things that I want to learn/review in the next year or so.

 * Stats (mostly review)
   - Probability